 Testing for the genetic variant m.1555A>G is available through point of care testing for neonates with sepsis.
 However, this is not currently commissioned nationally.

-Further information is available in NICE’s Early Value Assessment:
+Further information is available in NICE’s early value assessment:

 Genedrive MT-RNR1 ID Kit for detecting a genetic variant to guide antibiotic use and prevent hearing loss in babies.